vimalraj2007/FUTURE_CS_03/README.md

 # 🔐 API Security Risk Analysis

 ## 📌 Project Overview
-This project is part of the Cyber Security Internship (Future Interns 2026).

 The objective of this project is to analyze a public API and identify common security risks such as:
 - Missing authentication